 3. Are you just recreating the old process with new digital tools?

 Many digital transformation projects are about improving processes and digitising workflows and interactions that might be offline, involve less than efficient tools (email and spreadsheets – we’re looking at you!) or even still involve paper.
-The pandemic has seen organisations move to digitise numerous processes that previously involved face-to-face interactions.
+The pandemic encouraged a boom in digitisation, with many businesses introducing platforms such as the Microsoft Power Platform that encourage organic digital transformation by empowering teams or individuals to create original digital apps with no-code tools.

 A typical pitfall of a digital transformation project is to take an old inefficient process and turn it into a new inefficient process.
 This happens when teams look at the old way of doing things and just reproduce it step-for-step using better digital tools.
 They may then be missing out on eliminating unnecessary steps, driving innovation, creating unexpected outcomes and improving customer service.